fyii200/3DeyeShapeRefractiveError/README.md

+## This repository contains code used in the work described in:
+*Can fundus features tell us something about 3D eye shape?* [under review]

+An overview of the workflow is provided below.

 ## Step 1.
 Participant selection and image quality control
 <pre>
 clean_raw_data.R          : R script for processing the raw UK Biobank dataframe into a format compatible with 'cohort_builder.R'.